 The unlikely combination will add server, storage, Java software and open source database units to Oracle's stable of database, applications and middleware, and comes after many months of on-off talks between Sun and IBM.

-A triumphant Ellison suggested Oracle would move to sell unified IT environments from front-end software to underlying hardware: “Oracle will be the only company that can engineer an integrated system – applications to disk – where all the pieces fit and work together so customers do not have to do it themselves.”
+A triumphant Ellison suggested Oracle would move to sell unified IT environments form front-end software to underlying hardware: “Oracle will be the only company that can engineer an integrated system – applications to disk – where all the pieces fit and work together so customers do not have to do it themselves,”.